 LS_IPARAM_GOP_RELBRNDMD Environment, Model This controls the reliable rounding rule in the GOP branch-and-bound.
 The global solver applies many sub-optimizations to estimate the lower and upper bounds on the global optimum.
 A rounding error or numerical instability could unintentionally cut off a good solution.
-A variety of reliable approaches are available to improve the precision. • Use smaller optimality/feasibility tolerances and appropriate presolving options +2 • Apply interval arithmetic to reverify the solution feasibility +4 The default value is 0.
-LS_IPARAM_GOP_BNDLIM_MODE Environment, Model parameter LS_DPARAM_GOP_BNDLIM and determines the mode how the specified bound limit will be used.
-Possible values are: 0:Do not use the bound limit on the variables.
-1: Use the bound limit right at the beginning of global optimization.
-2: Use the bound limit after the initial local optimization, if selected.
-This properly sets the bound limit for each variable to include the initial solution, if LS_IPARAM_GOP_OPT_MODE Environment, Model any, within the range.
-This specifies the mode for global search.
-Possible values are 0: global search for a feasible solution (thus a feasibility certificate).
-1: global search for an optimal solution (default).
-2: global search for an unboundedness certificate.
+A variety of reliable approaches are available to improve the precision.
+Possible values are: # No rounding 0 # Use smaller optimality/feasibility tolerances and appropriate pre-solving options # Apply interval arithmetic to re-verify the solution feasibility The default value is 0.
+LS_IPARAM_GOP_BNDLIM_MODE Environment, Model This value is associated with the parameter LS_DPARAM_GOP_BNDLIM and determines the mode how the specified bound limit will be used.
+Possible values are: # 0:Do not use the bound limit on the variables. # 1: Use the bound limit right at the beginning of global optimization. # 2: Use the bound limit after the initial local optimization, if selected.
+This properly sets the bound limit for each variable to include the initial solution, if any, within the range.
+The default is 2.
+LS_IPARAM_GOP_OPT_MODE Environment, Model This specifies the mode for global search.
+Possible values are # 0: global search for a feasible solution (thus a feasibility certificate). # 1: global search for an optimal solution (default). # 2: global search for an unboundedness certificate.
 The default value is 1.

-LS_IPARAM_GOP_BRANCH_LIMIT Model This is the integer limit on the total number of branches to be created during branch-and-bound in GOP tree.
-Range for possible values is [-1, INT_MAX).
-The default value is -1, which means no limit is imposed.
-If the branch limit, LS_IPARAM_GOP_BRANCH_LIMIT, is reached and a feasible solution was found, it will be installed as the incumbent (best known) solution. ---------------------------- ------- --
+LS_IPARAM_GOP_BRANCH_LIMIT Envir Mode rironment, This is the integer limit on the total number of branches to be created during branch-and-bound in GOP tree.
+Range for possible values is [-1,INT_MAX].
+The default is INT_MAX (2147483647).
+If the branch limit, LS_IPARAM_GOP_BRANCH_LIMIT, is reached and a feasible solution was found, it will be installed as the incumbent (best known) solution. --------------------------------------- ---

-LS_IPARAM_GOP_CORELEVEL Environment, Model This controls the strategy of GOP branch-and-bound procedure.
-Possible options are: - LP convex relaxation +2 - Honor NLP solutions +4 - Box Branching +8 - Honor IPM solutions +16 The default is 30.
-LS_IPARAM_GOP_HEU_MODE Environment, Model This specifies the heuristic used in the global solver to find good solution.
-Possible values are: 0: No heuristic is used.
-1: A simple heuristic is used.
+Environment, Model This controls the strategy of GOP branch-and-bound procedure.
+Possible options are: # LP convex relaxation +2 # Honor NLP solutions +4 # Box Branching +8 # Honor IPM solutions +16 The default is 30.
+Environment, Model This specifies the heuristic used in the global solver to find good solution.
+Possible values are: # 0: No heuristic is used. # 1: A simple heuristic is used.
 Typically, this will put more efforts in searching for good solutions, and less in bound tightening.
 The default is 0.
 LS_IPARAM_GOP_SUBOUT_MODE Environment, Model This is a flag indicating whether fixed variables are substituted out of the instruction list used in the global solver.
 Possible values are 0 (no), 1 (yes).
 The default is 1.
-LS_IPARAM_GOP_USE_NLPSOLVE Environment, Model This is reserved for internal use only.
-LS_IPARAM_GOP_LSOLBRANLIM Environment, Model This value controls the branch limit until finding a new nonlinear solution since the last nonlinear solution is found.
+Environment, Model This is reserved for internal use only.
+The default value is 1.
+Environment, Model This value controls the branch limit until finding a new nonlinear solution since the last nonlinear solution is found.
 Range for possible values is [-1,inf).
 The default value is -1, which means no branch limit is imposed.
-LS_IPARAM_GOP_LPSOPT Environment, Model This is reserved for internal use only.
-LS_DPARAM_GOP_TIMLIM Environment, Model This is the time limit in seconds for GOP branch-and-bound.
+Environment, Model This is reserved for internal use only.
+The default is 2.
+Environment, Model This is the time limit in seconds for GOP branch-and-bound.
 Range for possible values is [-1.0,inf).
 The default value is -1.0, which means no time limit is imposed.